Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 The trajectories of charged particles are reconstructed from the inner detector hits as tracks using clusterisation and combinatorial track finding algorithms~\cite{PERF-2015-08}.
 The kinematic variables of the track such as \pt, $\eta$ and $\phi$ are defined at the perigee, the point of closest approach of the track to the beam line.
 Tracks with \pt down to 500~\MeV are reconstructed.
 All events are required to have at least one reconstructed $pp$ interaction vertex with a minimum of two associated tracks.
 In events with multiple vertices, the primary vertex is defined as the vertex having the highest $\sum\pt^2$ of associated tracks.
 A set of basic quality criteria~\cite{DAPR-2012-01} is applied to reject events with detector noise or non-collision backgrounds.

-Leptons, jets, and tracks are `preselected' using loose identification criteria and must satisfy tighter `signal' identification requirements to be selected for the search regions described in Section~\ref{sec:selection}.
+Leptons, jets, and tracks are `preselected' using loose identification criteria and must satisfy more restrictive `tight' identification requirements to be selected for the search regions described in Section~\ref{sec:selection}.
 Preselected leptons and jets are primarily used to resolve ambiguities between tracks and energy clusters associated with multiple lepton and jet candidates.

-Isolation criteria are used in the definition of signal leptons and are based on tracking information, calorimeter energy clusters, or both.
+Isolation criteria are used in the definition of tight leptons and are based on tracking information, calorimeter energy clusters, or both.
 Isolation energies are computed as a $\sum\pt$ of nearby activity, excluding the contributions from nearby leptons.
 Requiring small isolation energies helps to reduce contributions from semileptonic heavy-flavour hadron decays and jets misidentified as prompt leptons.
 The isolation requirements are based on those described in Refs.~\cite{EGAM-2021-01} and~\cite{MUON-2018-03}.
 The isolation variable $\pt^{\textrm{cone}X}$ is defined as the $\sum\pt$ of all tracks satisfying $\Delta R<X/100$ and $\pt > 1~\GeV$.
 For the 1$\ell$1T search, this variable is adjusted by subtracting the \pt of the paired lepton or track as described later.